 This module is divided into nine focus areas which will cover the varying types of contracts you will use throughout a trade in real estate.
 These contracts include service agreements, contracts to facilitate property sales, fee agreements and assignment contracts.
 Additionally, this module will speak to your document retention requirements.
+By the end of this module you will be able to:

-- Understand service agreements including the multiple listing contract and buyer's agency exclusive contract and the use of fee agreements when one party is unrepresented; - 2.
-Understand what must be included in a contract of purchase and sale, and your role in drafting the contract; - Understand what an assignment of a contract of purchase and sale is, and understand the notice required for assignments as described in the Regulation; and - 4.
-Recognize your brokerage's document retention requirements including what documents you must ensure you provide to your brokerage and when.
+- Understand service agreements including the multiple listing contract and buyer's agency exclusive contract and the use of fee agreements when one party is unrepresented; - Understand what must be included in a contract of purchase and sale, and your role in drafting the contract; - Understand what an assignment of a contract of purchase and sale is, and understand the notice required for assignments as described in the Regulation; and - Recognize your brokerage's document retention requirements including what documents you must ensure you provide to your brokerage and when.

-· Knowledge Base.
+• Knowledge Base.